 1. Sleeping on Your Stomach or Back Is a No‑Go

-It might feel natural to flop onto your back after a long day, but doing so after a butt lift or tummy tuck can spell trouble.
-Direct pressure on the newly grafted fat cells or fresh abdominal incision can:
+It might feel natural to flop onto your back or stomach after a long day, but doing so after a butt lift or tummy tuck can spell trouble.
+Direct pressure on the stomach (abdominal area) or the newly grafted fat cells can:

 - Impede blood flow and oxygen delivery